threefoldtech/web3gw/manual/src/server/server.md

 ## Lib

-The lib folder contains all the client code for the web3 proxy.
+The lib folder contains all the client code for the web3gw.
 It is used by the server to communicate with the client.

 ## Examples